 Link's images were always meticulously set up and posed, and he chose to take most of his railroad photographs at night.
 He said "I can't move the sun — and it's always in the wrong place — and I can't even move the tracks, so I had to create my own environment through lighting."
 Although others, including Philip Hastings and Jim Shaughnessy, had photographed locomotives at night before, Link's vision required him to develop new techniques for flash photography of such large subjects For instance, the movie theater image Hotshot Eastbound, 1956, used 43 flashbulbs simultaneously.

-You have read this article black and white / Large Format / O. Winston Link with the title Photographer Profile ~ O. Winston Link.
-You can bookmark this page URL http://nikiinwonderland.blogspot.com/2011/11/photographer-profile-o-winston-link.html.
+with the title Photographer Profile ~ O. Winston Link.
+You can bookmark this page URL https://nikiinwonderland.blogspot.com/2011/11/photographer-profile-o-winston-link.html.
 Thanks!